 Please type the text exactly as it should appear on the finished book.

-Spine Text may match or be typed different from the Title and Contributor information entered under the General Information section for the book.
+Spine Text may match or be typed differently from the Title and Contributor information entered under the General Information section for the book.

 LAMINATE TYPE: Lightning Source offers two types of laminate coating for the covers; gloss covers are reflective and enhance vibrant colors, while matte covers feature a muted finish that softens colors and makes type-heavy covers easier to read.
 Again, this choice is really up to you and your own personal taste.